afif27/afif27/README.md

 - 👋 Hi, I’m @afif27
-- 👀 I’m interested in web developer | Backend Developer | Data Analyst
+- 👀 I’m interested in web developer | Backend Developer | Laravel Framework
 - 🌱 I’m currently learning phyton
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...